aredridel/recipes/Salads/Broad Bean Salad.md

 Broad Bean Salad
 ================

 A simple and unique salad, letting the large, unusual beans shine.
-WOuld also work well with green broad beans or favas.
+Would also work well with green broad beans or favas.

 2 cans (400g each) broad beans, drained.
 (Frozen lima beans or canned fava